alexlaverty/laverty-mcgree-family-history/index.md

 <img src="photos/reunion-lavertys-came-in-their-hundreds.jpg">

-Hundreds of descendants of the Laverty

-family flocked back to the Nambucca Valley recently for a family reunion.
-It was one of the many events held in the Nambucca Valley during the October long
+Hundreds of descendants of the Laverty family flocked back to the Nambucca Valley recently for a family reunion.
+It was one of the many events held in the Nambucca Valley during the October long weekend.

-weekend.

 The family, which has traced its roots back to landing in Australia from Ireland and England in about 1860, filled the Macksville Showground hall to overflow ing for the occasion.

 The hall was decorated with Bambo ferns and hundreds of balloons fishing. nets.
 Old and new photographs adorning the walls.
 A photograph of the first house built at

-Taylors Arm- by a Laverty-took pride of place on the stage.
+Taylors Arm by a Laverty took pride of place on the stage.
 About 1000 Lavertys (including their wives and husbands) took part in the reunion, including one family group with 200 descendants.

 They danced into the small hours to the music of Phillip Laverty and Gavin Kings' "True Blue" band.